samuelwford/rename-finder-items-by-pattern/README.md

 So, this replacement pattern: `Type $4 Section $3 Bldg $2 in Region $1`
 Give this result: `Type d Section 123 Bldg xyz in Region abc`

+### Acknowledgements

+Thanks to Daniel Calcoen for the tweaks to the Xcode project!
+Now builds and runs in the latest Xcode and OS X.